roblee04/Distributed_File_System/submission/README.md

    * `fs.py`: RVM local file manipulation logic to execute UVM requests.
    * `server.py`: RVM HTTP server accepting UVM file requests.
      - Also manages RVM/UVM server health, getting replacements as needed.
+     - Also acts on standby if pooled to be allocated later as needed.
 4. `server.py`: Middleware/router that clients ping to access our DFS.